We continue to dive into the Telehealth sphere and this article is about the main and, probably, best part of Telehealth — Telemedicine.

-Owing to the lack of medical care, limited access to specialists in some areas, and remote locations for patients, especially in rural or sparsely populated areas, Telemedicine is incredibly useful for any health-care provider working to increase access to quality medical care for patients.
+Owing to the lack of medical care, limited access to specialists in some areas, and remote locations for patients, especially in rural or sparsely populated areas, Telemedicine is incredibly useful for any healthcare provider working to increase access to quality medical care for patients.

 Some medical specialties were the first to implement Telemedicine and pushed the development of specific solutions for their field.
 As a result, there are several key niche Telemedicine specialties.

-Teleradiology is one of the earliest areas of Telemedicine starting from the 1960s.
+Teleradiology is one of the earliest areas of Telemedicine, starting from the 1960s.
 Teleradiological solutions have been developed to improve access to X-ray diagnosis, as small hospitals sometimes have no x-ray technicians in the state or do not have access to 24-hour radiology.
-They had used broadcast television and closed circuit to send medical images that had been captured by x-rays.
+They had used broadcast television and closed circuits to send medical images that had been captured by x-rays.
 Today’s Teleradiology solutions offer massive possibilities and tools for providers in one place to safely send the x-rays and patient records to a qualified radiologist at another location and receive a quick patient consultation.

 Telepsychiatry allows qualified psychiatrists to remotely treat patients, providing increased access to mental health services.
 Telepsychiatry is very popular as there are very few available psychiatrists, especially qualified ones, and also because psychiatry often does not require the same physical exams of the medical field.